Claymore – Searching for humanity in a violent world

 Does she willingly dye herself in blood and enjoy the thrill of the hunt?
 Kentaro Miura’s Berserk has obviously influenced Claymore; both stories are sprawling medieval adventures that effectively explore how one’s personality can be affected by one’s environment — just as Guts struggles against his destiny to avenge old friends, Clare struggles to retain her sane personality in a violent world, to hunt demons is to become a demon.
 Ambition bleeds into humanity, and like Guts has his love, Clare just needs a reason to hold on, an anchor for her spirit.
 That’s where Raki comes in.

-3 replies on “Claymore – Searching for humanity in a violent world”
+3 responses to “Claymore – Searching for humanity in a violent world”

 Good to know I’m not alone, Quajafrie.